-Petty cash: Funding the NH GOP
+Petty cash: Funding the NH GOPEDITORIAL

 The New Hampshire Republican Party suffers from many ailments, one of the most persistent being a chronic shortage of cash.
 To set the party on the right path going into 2013, the executive committee voted to require that every member of the Republican State Committee give $25 to the party.
 It was called a mandatory fee.
 And it sparked a rebellion.

 Somehow, this modest participation fee (the U.S. average price for four movie tickets is $31.72) for committee members was portrayed as an assault on grassroots Republicans by the establishment.
 If that attitude persists, the party is in for a rough couple of years.

 The New Hampshire Democratic Party is well-organized and solidly funded.
 Democrats pay the party chairman, whose only job is to work every day to elect Democrats and defeat Republicans.
 The New Hampshire Republican Party, by contrast, is poorly funded and relatively disorganized.
 Its unpaid chairman works to elect Republicans and defeat Democrats whenever he or she can find the time to do so after earning a living doing something else.
 The advantages to the Democratic Party from such an arrangement are enormous.